-Find emotional and practical support in your area if you're a carer
+Find emotional and practical support in your area if you look after someone's daily care needs

 Support for carers

 Across the UK today 6.5 million people are carers, supporting a loved one who is older, disabled or seriously ill.
 If you’re a carer looking after someone else, there’s a range of emotional and practical support available to you if you need help.